 Creating Snippets Is Impossible

 What this means: Contract Tools saves snippets in a Word template (DOTX) file.
 In Contract Tools, the file in which snippets are saved is called a snippets template file.
 When Contract Tools starts for the first time, it attempts to create a snippets template file in a folder from which Word loads building blocks.
 Either Contract Tools couldn’t create this file, or the file was moved or deleted.
 It’s also possible that the file is saved in a folder from which Word does not load building blocks.

 What you should do: Choose or create a Word template file for snippets in a folder from which Word loads building blocks.

-Click Snippets Template File, click Choose to choose a Word template file for snippets or New to create a new one, and then reopen Word.
+Click Choose to choose an existing Word template file for snippets or click New to create a new one.

 The file must be saved in a folder from which Word loads building blocks.
 Generally, this folder is %APPDATA%\Microsoft\Document Building Blocks\[Locale Identifier]\[Word Version].

 [Locale Identifier] is a number that identifies a language used by Word.
 For example, 1033 means US English.
 For more information about locale identifiers, see these resources:

 For these versions of Word See Word 2016 and later (including Word for Microsoft 365) Language identifiers and OptionState Id values in Office 2016 Word 2013 Language identifiers and OptionState Id values in Office 2013 Word 2010 Language identifiers and OptionState Id values in Office 2010

 [Word Version] is 16 for Word 2016 and later (including Word for Microsoft 365), 15 for Word 2013, and 14 for Word 2010.